Theming and Tokens

 Dark-mode rule

 Never write per-component dark selectors.
-Dark mode overrides belong only in .jt-dark .jt-app in jetonomy.css, reassigning the --jt-* root tokens.
+Dark mode overrides belong only in the .jt-dark, [data-theme="dark"] block in assets/css/jetonomy-tokens.css, reassigning the --jt-* root tokens on the class the host theme puts on <body>.
 Individual components inherit dark mode automatically because they reference the tokens:

 /* Correct */